phenix-project/Chat/README.md

 phil_etc: documentation on Phil and atom selections

-info.txt: source describing use of the other sources
+info.txt: source describing priming the chatbot

+info_for_audio.txt: Text to paste in to control the generation of default-length audio summary

 videos.list:  list of youtube videos to include in documentation